Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Spotting superfluous operators

 \subsection{Poor operator selection}

-Typically, after adding a new operator and re-optimizing all amplitudes, using the previously optimized values as initial guesses in the classical optimization (a technique known as amplitude recycling), the ansatz gains expressivity, leading to a lower energy and reduced error relative to the exact solution.
-However, in some cases, the newly added operator $\hat{A}_N$ has little to no impact on the ansatz, resulting in a nearly zero amplitude $\theta_N\approx0$ from the moment it is introduced, and failing to significantly alter the energy.
-We classify these instances as a consequence of poor (or incorrect) operator selection.
+Typically, after adding a new operator and re-optimizing all the parameters, using the previously optimized values as initial guesses in the classical optimization (a technique we refer to as amplitude recycling), the ansatz gains expressivity, leading to a lower energy and reduced error relative to the exact solution.
+However, in some cases, the newly added operator $\hat{A}_N$ has little to no impact on the ansatz, resulting in a nearly zero parameter value $\theta_N\approx0$ from the moment it is introduced, and failing to significantly alter the energy.
+We classify these instances as a consequence of poor (or incorrect) operator selection, since more optimal paths can be found (see Supporting Information, Section S7).
+The selection of these operators appear to be closely related to the presence of gradient troughs, which hinder the search for the optimal operator and result in regions with minimal error improvement, i.e., flat areas.

-As illustrated in Figure~\ref{fig:h4_linear_badops}, certain operators exhibit nearly zero amplitudes immediately after being introduced into the ansatz, indicating that their selection did not meaningfully contribute to the optimization process.
+As illustrated in Figure~\ref{fig:h4_linear_badops}, certain operators exhibit nearly zero parameter values immediately after being introduced into the ansatz, indicating that their selection did not meaningfully contribute to the optimization process.

-These operators exhibit consistently small amplitudes from the moment they are introduced, remaining negligible throughout the entire simulation.
+These operators exhibit consistently small parameter values from the moment they are introduced, remaining negligible throughout the entire simulation.
 This suggests that they were poorly or incorrectly selected and could potentially be removed from the ansatz without significant impact.
-To verify this, we compare the ADAPT-VQE energy at iteration 27 (just after the energy drop observed in Figure~\ref{fig:comparison_h4}) with the energy obtained after eliminating these operators, $\hat{A}_{1g1g}^{4u4u}$ and $\hat{A'}_{1g1u}^{4g4u}$, and reoptimizing the remaining amplitudes.
+To verify this, we compare the ADAPT-VQE energy at iteration 27 (just after the energy drop observed in Figure~\ref{fig:comparison_h4}) with the energy obtained after eliminating these operators, $\hat{A}_{1g1g}^{4u4u}$ and $\hat{A'}_{1g1u}^{4g4u}$, and reoptimizing the remaining parameter values.
 The resulting energy difference is minimal, approximately 0.046~mHa, reinforcing the need to develop strategies for identifying and eliminating inefficient operators.